cunger/launch/notes/los-postres/postgresql.md

 Note that `HEADER` just means the first line is going to be ignored;
 the headers are not used for matching with the table columns.
-So if the order of columns in the CSV differs from the order of columns in the table schema, the columns have to be specified in the `COPY` statement.
+So if the order of columns in the CSV differs from the order of columns in the table schema, the columns have to be specified in the correct order in the `COPY` statement.

 _Exporting a database or a specific table into an SQL file:_